 Sadly, the events that transpired at a London pub on January 4, 1970, resulted in the death of Boland at the hands of Moon himself, when the drunk drummer ran over his own chauffeur while trying to escape from a group of skinheads.
 There was a lot of controversy surrounding the incident, namely that Moon was cleared of all charges (which upset Boland's family), and that he may not have even been the one driving that night.
 Despite being freed of manslaughter charges, the death of Boland was a heavy burden Moon carried until the end of his life.

 In January 1970, Moon and a bunch of his friends were at a pub in London when they were noticed by a group of Nazi skinheads who weren't too happy to see him.
-The pub was frequented by working class people (mostly skinheads) who were offended by the way Moon conducted himself, from ordering expensive brandy instead of beer to arriving in a fancy car.
+The pub was frequented by working class people who were offended by the way Moon conducted himself, from ordering expensive brandy instead of beer to arriving in a fancy car.

 They hated Moon's show of wealth, and when Moon and his entourage got into the Bentley Neil Boland had pulled around, the skinheads attacked the group.
 They threw coins and rocks at the car and began rocking it, preventing Moon from leaving.
-Boland, who was initially driving, got out of the car to confront the skinheads, which was when things went south for the driver.
+Boland, who was initially driving, got out of the car to confront them, which was when things went south for the driver.

 When Boland realized the skinheads were preventing the group from being able to leave the scene, he most likely decided to get out of the car to confront them.
 Although investigators were unsure whether or not Boland exited the car on his own or was dragged out in the chaos, it was likely that he chose to get out, as he was also Moon's bodyguard.